Why multi passions leads to multi skills

 Hobbies, blogs, businesses, sports, new adventures, can be done in your spare time, and slowly grow from there.

-As Gary Vaynerchuk says, you need patience, but if you work at it, something will happen.
+You need patience but if you work at it, something will happen.

 Play, have fun, do something just for the heck of it.